Transmission tower: T-pylons

+Y-pylons

+Y-pylons are a newer concept for electrical transmission towers.
+They usually have a guy-wire or support beam to help support the "Y" shape in the tower.

 Four circuits

 Christmas-tree-shaped towers for 4 or even 6 circuits are common in Germany and have 3 cross arms where the highest arm has each one cable, the second has two cables and the third has three cables on each side.
 The cables on the third arm usually carry circuits for lower high voltage.

+Branch pylons

+Special designed pylons are necessary to introduce branching lines, e.g. to connect nearby substations.

 Support structures

 Towers may be self-supporting and capable of resisting all forces due to conductor loads, unbalanced conductors, wind and ice in any direction.
 Such towers often have approximately square bases and usually four points of contact with the ground.

 A semi-flexible tower is designed so that it can use overhead grounding wires to transfer mechanical load to adjacent structures, if a phase conductor breaks and the structure is subject to unbalanced loads.
 This type is useful at extra-high voltages, where phase conductors are bundled (two or more wires per phase).
 It is unlikely for all of them to break at once, barring a catastrophic crash or storm.

 A guyed mast has a very small footprint and relies on guy wires in tension to support the structure and any unbalanced tension load from the conductors.
 A guyed tower can be made in a V shape, which saves weight and cost.